 The following day drain the fruit and discard any tea that hasn’t been soaked up.
 Grease and line a deep, heavy, 20cm round baking tin with baking parchment.
 It’s often useful to wrap a sleeve of foil wrapped in baking parchment around the outside of the tin and secure it with string.
 This prevents the cake from browning too much as it’s baked for around 2 hours.

 Pre-heat the oven to 150c/ 300f/ gas mark 2/.
-Place the butter, sugar, sieved flour and spices into the bowl of a freestanding mixer.
+Place the eggs, butter, sugar, sieved flour and spices into the bowl of a freestanding mixer.
 Whisk for a minute or two until beaten into a smooth cake mix.
 Alternatively, you can do this by hand with a wooden spoon.
 Fold through the tea-soaked fruit.

 Spoon the mixture into the lined tin and level out evenly.
 Place the cake in the oven to bake for 2 hours or until golden and risen.
 To check it’s ready, insert a skewer into the centre of the cake.
 If any mixture remains on the skewer, cover the cake with tin foil and bake in the oven for a further 10 minutes.